The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Deforming pointed families of polarized varieties

 To see that such an integer $m$ exists, it suffices to note that the following composed map

 is nonzero.
-To show this, we use that the induced polarized family over $T\times (C\setminus D)$ has maximal variation in moduli, so that the composition of its Kodaira-Spencer map and the comparison map $\rho^{d-1,1}$ is generically injective (recall that $\xi$ comes from the restriction of the Kodaira-Spencer map of $T\times C$); see \cite{Den18} for details.
-In this way, we have that $0 \leq m \leq d-1$, where the upper bound $m\leq d-1$ follows from the fact that $\theta^{0,d}_{C'} \equiv 0$.
+Indeed, the fact that $\zeta_0$ is non-zero follows from the generic injectivity of $\phi^*\xi$ and $\rho^{d-1,1}$.
+The first map is the Kodaira-Spencer map and thus it is generically injective because of the non-isotriviality of the pull-back family.
+The generic injectivity of $\rho^{d-1,1}$ follows from Deng's version of the generic Torelli theorem for Viehweg-Zuo Higgs bundles (see \cite[Theorem~D]{Deng}), as the induced polarized family over $T\times (C\setminus D)$ has maximal variation in moduli.
+In this way, we obtain that $0 \leq m \leq d-1$, where the upper bound $m\leq d-1$ follows from the fact that $\theta^{0,d}_{C'} \equiv 0$.

 We shall use the iterated (composed) Higgs maps $\zeta_0, \zeta_1, \dots, \zeta_m$ to construct a sub-Higgs bundle $(G,\tau_G)$ of $A'^{-1}_{C'} \otimes E_{C'}$, so that we get a sub-Higgs bundle $(A'_{C'},0) \otimes (G,\tau_G)$ of the Hodge bundle $(E_{C'},\theta_{C'})$.
 Write $G^{d,0}:= \{0\}$ and $G^{d-j,j} = \mathrm{Im}(\zeta_{j-1})$ for $j=1,2,\dots,m+1$.
 Note that, for every $1\leq j \leq m+1$, the sheaf $G^{d-j,j}$ is a subsheaf of $A'^{-1}_{C'} \otimes E_{C'}$.
 Moreover, it follows from the commutativity of Diagram (\ref{comm-diag}) that